yash08112/Diab-Risk/README.md

 Accuracy Gap: 2.77% (Confirms the model is generalized and not overfitted) ROC-AUC Score: 0.82Key Insights (Feature Importance) The Random Forest model identified the following as the top three predictors of diabetes:General Health (GenHlth)High Blood Pressure (HighBP)Body Mass Index (BMI)

+Previous deployed project(with pimna dataset 780 rows) link to give you an idea of what this project will look like in future-